Rehabilitated mine sites and Top End animals

 - Report, summary factsheet and associated scientific papers.

-Fieldwork will take place at Ranger Uranium Mine and the surrounding parts of Kakadu National Park, 230km west of Darwin, Northern Territory.
+Fieldwork is taking place at Ranger Uranium Mine and the surrounding parts of Kakadu National Park, 230km west of Darwin, Northern Territory.

 This project is being led by Professor Alan Andersen from Charles Darwin University (CDU).
-Professor Andersen will be assisted by researchers from CDU, the Supervising Scientist Branch of the Department of the Environment and Energy, the Northern Territory Government and Energy Resources of Australia Ltd.
+Professor Andersen is being assisted by researchers from CDU, the Supervising Scientist Branch of the Department of the Environment and Energy, the Northern Territory Government and Energy Resources of Australia Ltd.